 The assessment team analyses information about the fishery, such as technical papers, reports and data.
 They use this information to decide on draft scoring of the fishery against the MSC Fisheries Standard.

 Assessment announcement and stakeholder comments

 The assessment is announced in the MSC fisheries updates email.
 The announcement includes the assessment team members and the details of the site visit.

-Following a desk-based review of the fishery, the certification body publishes the Announcement Comment Draft Report on the MSC Track a Fishery website.
-This report includes draft scoring ranges against the MSC Fisheries Standard with rationale and supporting information.
+The certification body publishes the Announcement Comment Draft Report on the MSC Track a Fishery website.
+This report includes draft scoring against the MSC Fisheries Standard with rationale and supporting information.
 For an overview of the Performance Indicators of the Standard see document below.

 At this stage you can

 Using the stakeholder input template, comment on the Announcement Comment Draft Report.
 Include any evidence, references or information to support your comments and be of use to the assessment team.

 It’s most helpful to the assessment team if you focus your feedback on the draft scoring and any information gaps in the assessment.

 If this is the first time a fishery has been assessed, you have 60 days to provide your comments.
 If it is a re-assessment of the fishery, you have 30 days to comment.